 Programming languages such as Java and C++ encourage you to never expose your attributes to avoid this kind of problem.
 Instead, you should provide getter and setter methods, also known as accessors and mutators, respectively.
 These methods offer a way to change the internal implementation of your attributes without changing your public API.

 Note: Getter and setter methods are often considered an anti-pattern and a signal of poor object-oriented design.
 The main argument behind this proposition is that these methods break encapsulation.
-They allow you to access and mutate the components of your objects.
+They allow you to access and mutate the components of your objects from the outside.

-In the end, these languages need getter and setter methods because they don’t provide a suitable way to change the internal implementation of an attribute if a given requirement changes.
+These programming languages need getter and setter methods because they don’t have a suitable way to change an attribute’s internal implementation when a given requirement changes.
 Changing the internal implementation would require an API modification, which can break your end users’ code.

 The Getter and Setter Approach in Python

 Technically, there’s nothing that stops you from using getter and setter methods in Python.
-Here’s how this approach would look:
+Here’s a quick example that shows how this approach would look:

 class Point: